tallythemes/steed/readme.txt

 = Does this theme support any plugins? =

-Steed includes support for Infinite Scroll in Jetpack.
+Steed includes support for Infinite Scroll in Jetpack, Contact form 7 and WooCommerce

+= Where is the theme Documentation =
+Theme Documentatio link is here http://tallythemes.com/doc-item/steed-theme-documentation/

 == Credits ==